Sheriff: Suspect in dance club shooting killed self in van

 “I thought maybe it was fireworks.
 I thought maybe it had something to do with Lunar New Year,” he said.
 “And we don’t even get a lot of fireworks here.
 It’s weird to see this.
 It’s really safe here.
 We’re right in the middle of the city, but it’s really safe.”

-Wynn Liaw, 57, who lives about two blocks from the Monterey Park studio, said she was shocked that such a crime would happen, especially during New Year's celebrations.
+Wynn Liaw, 57, who lives about two blocks from the Monterey Park dance studio, said she was especially shocked that such a crime would happen during New Year's celebrations.

 “Chinese people, they consider Chinese New Year very, very special" — a time when "you don’t do anything that will bring bad luck the entire year,” she said.